 10. Reflex / Double-end Bag

-The final item of this list is to help your defence and reflexes whilst training.
+The final item of this list is to help your defense and reflexes whilst training.
 The issue around the standard punch bag is that they don’t hit you back or make you react!

 The more you do reflex exercises the better you will become.
 By having good reflexes, you will simply become a better fighter, especially if you are looking to improve your counter-punching of defensive movements.

 If you are competing or sparring, having good reflexes will obviously help you against your opponent.
-By training reflexes it will give you a better reaction to what punches they throw at you.
+Training reflexes will give you a better reaction to what punches they throw at you.
 This in turn could help you from being hit or hurt even.

-The main pieces of boxing equipment that can be used to help develop this area are double end bags, reflex ‘cobra’ bags or reaction bar bags.
-Each works in slightly different ways, but they will all help with reflexes and defensive movements which is essential to any boxer.
+The main pieces of boxing equipment that can be used to help develop this area are double-ended bags, reflex ‘cobra’ bags or reaction bar bags.
+Each works in slightly different ways, but they will all help with reflexes and defensive movements which are essential to any boxer.
 Check out my article below to help give you some equipment ideas:

 - Boxing Training And Equipment To Improve Your Defense